mattrohland/vEwe/README.md

-#vEwe - A Javascript Event Manager
+# vEwe - A JavaScript Event Manager

 vEwe is a JS library used to manage events through an easy to extend view object.
 With jQuery as its sole dependency it provides a lightweight alternative for those wishing to avoid a full fledged "framework".